schwa1997/flydata/Queries/Sparql_project.md

 ### Explanation

+- This query shows the number of flights cancelled at Newark Liberty International Airport grouped by weather condition
+- The weather column translates the codes based on the index list https://dev.meteostat.net/formats.html#weather-condition-codes
 - The sum of the column for the number of canceled flights does not match the actual number of canceled flights because some of them were rescheduled and then canceled again, and this query also take count of multiple cancellations.
 - Some flights appear to be canceled under normal weather conditions at the departure airport.
 This is because adverse weather occurs at the arrival airport.